 The student's written appeal must contain clear statements of the basis for the appeal.
 The Academic Standards Committee will meet to review the appeal, render a decision, and notify the student and the President in a timely manner.
 Students may appeal the committee's decision by sending a written statement to the President.
-The President will rule on the appeal within a reasonable period of time and inform the student and the Academic Standards Committee of the ruling in writing.
-The President's decision shall be the last college appeal.
+The President, or the President's designee, will rule on the appeal within a reasonable period of time and inform the student and the Academic Standards Committee of the ruling in writing.
+The President's (or designee's) decision shall be the last college appeal.